BrcMapsTeam/QGIS-styles/README.md

 # QGIS-styles
-a collection of QGIS style files that we've used
+a collection of QGIS style files that we've made